-- Consider whether timings of your sessions need to change - Establish your initial groupings if you have multiple sessions to deliver and communicate this to your members. - Plan sessions that feature activities that maintain 2m distancing, if possible - Be sensitive to player/parent concerns regarding a return to activity.
-We advise against encouraging players to return to activity if they do not feel confident to do so. - Coaches must have an in-date FA DBS check and FA safeguarding certificate. - Download the NHS COVID-19 app to use to 'check-in' to your location.
+- Consider whether timings of your sessions need to change - Establish your initial groupings if you have multiple sessions to deliver and communicate this to your members.

+- Plan sessions that feature activities that maintain 2m distancing, if possible - Be sensitive to player/parent concerns regarding a return to activity.
+We advise against encouraging players to return to activity if they do not feel confident to do so. - Coaches must have an in-date FA DBS check and FA safeguarding certificate. - Coaches must travel to the venue on their own or with members of their own household or support bubble where applicable.
+Please remember there should be no car-sharing with anyone outside your household or support bubble at this time.